Rules of Competition 2020 Dallas International Girls Cup

 All Guest Players must meet the following criteria:

-Must be a registered player with the appropriate governing body [USA teams] or provincial association of their national federation [International teams]; For USA teams the guest players must be registered under the same association as the rest of the team - meaning guest players must have the same type of player card as the team they are guest playing for.
+Must be a registered player with the appropriate governing body [USA teams] or provincial association of their national federation [International teams]; For USA teams the guest players must be registered under the same association as the rest of the team - meaning guest players must have the same type of player card as the team they are guest playing for (so US Club pass for US Club team and USYS pass for USYS team).

 May not be selected from any other team that is participating in the tournament.
 If a Guest player is selected from any team which is subsequently invited to participate in the tournament, said player must return to her original team.
 If a Guest/Replacement player participates in a tournament game and the player's original team is subsequently invited to participate, said player must remain with the team for which she played the tournament game.